dotnet/docs/docs/architecture/modernize-desktop/migrating-modern-desktop-applications.md

 You can use EF 6.3 and EF Core from both .NET Framework and .NET Core.
 So, what are the decision drivers to help to decide between the two?

-EF 6.3 is the first version of EF 6 that can run on .NET Core and work cross-platform.
+EF 6.3 is the first version of EF6 that can run on .NET Core and work cross-platform.
 In fact, the main goal of this release is to make it easier to migrate existing applications that use EF6 to .NET Core.